 The Kentucky Horse Park is the perfect destination for equine lovers to have an immensely pleasurable experience.

-This large horse farm not only rears the horses but also goes beyond its brief with its outreach program to spread awareness for equine culture.
+This large horse farm rears the horses and goes beyond its brief with its outreach program to spread awareness for equine culture.

 The Smithsonian International Museum of the Horse is located in the same facility and is a delight for equine history enthusiasts.